 - Students can demonstrate knowledge and comprehension of basic concepts in sociology: culture, social change, socialization, stratification, social structure, institutions, and differentiations by race/ethnicity, gender, age, and class.

-- Major sociological paradigms and theories — Demonstrate the role of theory in sociology
+- Demonstrate the role of theory in sociology:

-- design research studies in an area of choice and explain why various decisions were made; and
+- Design research studies in an area of choice and explain why various decisions were made.

 - Demonstrate skills in recall, analysis and application, and synthesis and evaluation.